Annkarugu/Annkarugu/README.md

 - Hi there! 👋 I'm Annkarugu

 I'm a passionate Data Scientist with expertise in:🧠 Machine Learning🌐 Big Data📊 Business Intelligence🤖 Chatbots📝 Data Storytelling
 Currently I'm actively developing personal projects that allow me to sharpen my skills and explore new techniques in data science.

-My focus is on:
+-My focus is on:

 Building robust machine learning models
 Extracting insights from large datasets